FrostDigital/flink-framework/packages/generic-auth-plugin/readme.md

 ## Making authenticated requests

-After loggin in by calling `user/login` any subsequent calls should contain the Bearer Authentification token header like this:
+After logging in by calling `user/login` any subsequent calls should contain the Bearer Authentification token header like this:

 ```
 Authorization: Bearer <token>